Sextortion

 Working with someone who has been sextorted

-Make sure you save any evidence.
-This can be done by taking screenshots of the messages and collecting URL links to where the information is being shared online; if they are sharing the images/video already.
+2. Make sure you save any evidence.
+You can do this by taking screenshots of messages and collecting links to any images or video the criminal may have shared.

 Make sure the victim blocks all communication with the person targeting them.